lread/clj-http-lite/Readme.md

 A Clojure HTTP library similar to [clj-http](http://github.com/dakrone/clj-http), but more lightweight.
 Compatible with GraalVM.

-> This is a somewhat maintained fork of the original [`hiredman/clj-http-lite`](https://github.com/hiredman/clj-http-lite) repo.
+> This is a clj-commons maintained fork of the original [`hiredman/clj-http-lite`](https://github.com/hiredman/clj-http-lite) repo.

 [Installation](#installation) | [Usage](#usage) | [Known Issues](#known-issues) | [Design](#design) | [Development](#development)